 In 2018, when I taught my eight years old son about the current calendar system in Auckland, he intuitively asked me several simple questions that I could not answer.
 Those questions included why February is particularly short, why August is a long month, why we need to renew the calendar every year, and whether the month lengths relate to any astronomical observation.
 Ironically, those simple questions are not explained in any textbook.
 Then, I started the research on calendar systems and found out that the design of the Gregorian calendar was neither astronomical nor scientific, but somehow arbitrary.
 The annual calendar renewal is the worse and most arguable calendar feature, which is annoying and redundant.
 It confuses our memory and wastes our continuous effort and resource to deal with the annual calendar variations.
 However, we seem have no choice and just dogmatically follow the Gregorian calendar.
 In fact, such old and odd calendar system should have been reformed.
 And there were some trials of using different calendar systems and there were many proposals of calendar reform.
 All suggested aborting the annual calendar renewal and adopting a perennial calendar system.
 However, none of them were accepted.
 Besides the religious concerns, those proposals introduced different month systems that will lead to significant impact of change and enormous transition cost.

 Our calendar system is combined with a month system and a week system.
-If they are not aligned, annual calendar renewal is required.
+If these two systems are not aligned, annual calendar renewal is required.
 If they are aligned, it is a perennial calendar system.
 All proposals focused on revising the month system because of the uneven month lengths, but all troubles actually come from the strict 7-day week.
 Thus, NexCalendar was designed to adopt the same month system with a subtly extended week system.
 Having taken two years rigorously design and verified by thousands of people of different ages, religions, and background, NexCalendar was developed to be the most viable solution with the least subtle change.
 There are just 1% rational and insignificant differences, but the improvement and contributions are forever.

-The two new features of Long Saturday and Long Sunday are happy features that can eliminate the annual calendar renewal and maintain the consistent calendar structure with 13 weeks per quarter and same 52 weeks for any year.
+The two new features of Extra Sunday and Leap Sunday are happy features that can eliminate the annual calendar renewal and maintain the consistent calendar structure with 13 weeks per quarter and same 52 weeks for any year.
 Still these features are more compliant with the religious practice.
 In Bible and many religions, there are special eight-day periods, such as Octave and the eighth day sabbath.
 In history, there were calendars maintaining every month with exact four weeks by the first three weeks with 7 days and the last week with 8 or 9 days.
 The early Julian calendar also mixed 8-day weeks and 7-day weeks before the official adoption of the strict 7-day week in 321 CE.
 As the principle design, NexCalendar is compatible with the Gregorian calendar, as well as the Julian calendar, because of using the same set of dates and months.
 With the simple and consistent structure, NexCalendar can offer the equivalent practical advantages and benefits of other proposals.
 Only NexCalendar can offer seamless transition with the least transition cost that any countries and organizations can afford it.
 It is the simplest and most viable calendar upgrade ever.